robertmartin8/ReasonableDeviations/_posts/2018-04-19-classifying-timeseries.md

 ## Methodology

 It is a remarkable fact of mathematics that periodic continuous functions (at least the well-behaved ones) can be decomposed into sines and cosines.
-Although price data probably isn't periodic, if we treat the whole time series as one period, we can apply a Discrete Fourier Transform (DFT) to extract the main 'signals' in a time series.
+Although price data certainly isn't periodic, if we treat the whole time series as one period, we can apply a Discrete Fourier Transform (DFT) to extract the main 'signals' in a time series.
 My motivation for using a DFT is that it can be used to de-noise a time series by ignoring the smaller terms, and that the coefficients of the resulting terms can be fed into a classifier.
 Additionally, there exist very efficient implementations in numpy, such as `np.fft.fft()`.
 One potential problem is that the results of the DFT are actually complex numbers:

 ```
 array([ 3.86450001e+02+0.j        , -7.77637336e+00+2.22326054j,